 - names and contact details of two potential referees

 Formal application deadline for program will be September 15th 2016 (for entry in January).
-More information on the graduate programs (thesis-based) see here: geog.ucalgary.ca/
+More information on the graduate programs (thesis-based) see here: geog.ucalgary.ca/graduate/prospective-students

 Minimum academic requirements for Graduate Studies are a 3.00 grade point average on the 4 point scale calculated over the last two full years of a four year undergraduate degree or equivalent.
 Ph.D. applicants also require a Master´s degree.
-If your degree is not from a Canadian institution, you can check the Graduate Studies website for information on International requirements for admission at grad.ucalgary.ca/
+If your degree is not from a Canadian institution, you can check the Graduate Studies website for information on International requirements for admission at grad.ucalgary.ca/prospective/international-students.
+If your first language is not English, and you have not attended a University or College with a teaching medium of English, then you will have to provide either a minimum TOEFL score of 550 (paper-based) or 80 (internet–based system) or an IELTS score of 7.0.

 About the University and the city of Calgary: